Walter Koenig: Later work

 Typecast as Chekov, Koenig found a great disparity between the adulation from Trekkies at Star Trek conventions and his obscurity in Hollywood, stating that "people are interested in Chekov, not me".
 Before the Trek movies started, Koenig found some work as a writer.
-He submitted freelance scripts to a number of shows, and was the main writer on the show What Really Happened to the Class of '65?.
+He submitted freelance scripts to a number of shows, including What Really Happened to the Class of '65?.

 After Chekov, Koenig had a recurring role as Psi Cop Alfred Bester on the television series Babylon 5.
 He was a "Special Guest Star" in twelve episodes and, at the end of the third season, the production company applied for an Emmy nomination on his behalf.
 He was slated to play Bester on the spin-off series Crusade, but the series was cancelled before his episode was filmed.
 The character name of "Alfred Bester" was an homage to the science-fiction writer of the same name.

 Koenig played "Oro" in two episodes of the Canadian science fiction television series The Starlost, which aired in 1973 on Canada's CTV television network.
 He filmed a few FMV sequences for a re-released copy of the game Star Trek Starfleet Academy for PCs.
 The game was later cancelled, but considerable footage from it was recycled for the film Game Over, with Koenig's dialogue dubbed over in order to retrofit his performance into the role of a computer hard drive.

 Koenig's film, stage, and TV roles span fifty years.
 He has played roles ranging from a teenage gang leader (Alfred Hitchcock Presents) to Scandinavian fiancé Gunnar in the Gidget episode entitled "Gidget's Foreign Policy", to a Las Vegas entertainer (I Spy).
 He returned to space with a starring role in Moontrap and played a futuristic dictator in the video game Maximum Surge.

 During the early 1990s, he starred in a touring production of the play The Boys in Autumn, playing a middle aged Tom Sawyer, who reunites with childhood friend Huckleberry Finn.
 Fellow Trek actor Mark Lenard played Finn.